- Age:8+

 LCD (Liquid Crystal Display) Projectors

-LCD projectors use polarized mirrors that reflect and pass trough only certain colors of light.
-First, the red, green and blue colors are separated and go trough the LCD panel that controls the intensity and saturation of each color.
+LCD projectors use polarized mirrors that reflect and pass through only certain colors of light.
+First, the red, green and blue colors are separated and go through the LCD panel that controls the intensity and saturation of each color.
 After passing through the LCD panel, the colors re-converge with the help of prism and we get the picture we want.

 DLP (Digital Light Processing) Projectors